publisha/publisha.github.io/_papers/footnotes.md

 [![iBooks Author can produce popup glossary](/images/footnotes/popupgloss.gif)](/images/footnotes/popupgloss.gif)

-_Here we see the glossary used to provide extra information for these geographical locations within the play “The Comedy of Errors”._
+_Here we see the glossary used to provide extra information for these geographical locations within the play “The Comedy of Errors” created by MA student Sam Ashcroft_

 [![both glossary and popup notes](/images/footnotes/iba_gloss_poups.gif)](/images/footnotes/iba_gloss_poups.gif)

-_In this version of ‘Twelfth Night’ the student has used both glossary and popup notes._
+_In this version of ‘Twelfth Night’ MA student Alicia Ballard has used both glossary and popup notes._

 ## Summary